Low-Rank Graphon Learning for Networks: Introduction

+The method builds on the key observation that a rank-\(r\) matrix can be decomposed into a sum of \(r\) rank-1 components.
+By counting \(O(r)\) carefully selected subgraphs, we efficiently extract these components and solve the resulting system to estimate the connection matrix \( P \).
+The graphon \( f \) is subsequently recovered by sorting and interpolation.
+Crucially, while sorting is a powerful tool for recovering one-dimensional latent structures as in our approach, it is generally ineffective when applied directly to \( P \) estimated by other methods, which lack the rank-1 aligned structure necessary for accurate graphon recovery.
+This sequential design ensures that the estimated graphon inherits the correct rank of \( P \), leading to a tuning-free, scalable method that performs robustly across a range of settings, including sparse networks, as validated in our experiments.

-In addition to these methodological innovations, we make two significant theoretical advancements.
-First, we provide new insights into the bound on the changes in the solutions of stochastic systems of equations induced by perturbations in the coefficients, as detailed in Lemma~\ref{lem:add2} and Lemma~\ref{lem:add3}.
-These results deepen our understanding of how estimation errors propagate through the solution process.
-Second, we establish in Lemma~\ref{lem:add4} that, for low-rank graphon models, the number of paths of fixed length originating from a node, when appropriately scaled, can uniformly approximate its conditional expectation given the latent variable in the graphon.
-This result is crucial for the accurate estimation of the eigenfunctions of low-rank graphons and provides a novel framework for analyzing and estimating low-rank graphon models.
-Together, these contributions both strengthen the theoretical foundation and enhance the practical applicability of low-rank graphon estimation in network modeling.
+In addition to our methodological advances, we deliver several key theoretical contributions that deepen the understanding of low-rank graphon models.
+First, we establish sharp perturbation bounds for solutions to stochastic systems of equations (Lemmas~\ref{lem:add2} and~\ref{lem:add3}), shedding light on how estimation errors propagate through the model.
+Second, we prove a novel result (Lemma~\ref{lem:add4}) showing that, in low-rank graphon settings, the appropriately scaled number of fixed-length paths from a node uniformly approximates its conditional expectation given the latent variable.
+This insight forms the backbone of our eigenfunction estimation strategy and provides a fresh analytical tool for studying low-rank network models.
+Finally, all our convergence results (Theorems~\ref{th:r=1 pij}, \ref{th:2}, and \ref{th:6}) are derived under the sup-norm, delivering stronger {\it uniform }guarantees than those based on average-error metrics commonly used in the literature.
+Collectively, these contributions offer a robust theoretical foundation and significantly enhance the practical impact of our approach.

-\textbf{Literature review.} The existing literature divides graphon estimation methods generally into two main categories: those focused on directly estimating the graphon and those centered around estimating the connection probability matrix \(P\).
-A critical challenge for both approaches is the alignment of the low-rank structure inherent in the connection probability matrix with that of the underlying graphon, which often leads to inconsistencies and inefficiencies in estimation.
+\textbf{Literature review.} Existing graphon estimation methods generally fall into two categories: those that directly estimate the graphon and those that estimate the connection probability matrix \(P\).
+A central challenge in both is reconciling the low-rank structure of \(P\) with that of the underlying graphon, often resulting in inconsistencies.